 The Academic Success Program (ASP) is an integral part of Albany Law School's commitment to provide the opportunity for all students to succeed in law school.
 The ASP is a collaborative effort involving law school administration, faculty and students with the goal of assisting students in developing and enhancing the critical skills necessary for academic success in school, success on the bar exam and success as an attorney.
 A professor of academic success coordinates academic support services.
 The program consists of several components, including a required first-year class for selected students that focuses on skill development in the context of substantive coursework, a series of workshops for first- and second-year students, a writing center, individual tutoring, counseling, an alumni mentoring program, a specialized bar course and a bar mentoring program for third-year students.

-A required first-year course for selected students, Applied Legal Reasoning (ALR) concentrates on enhancing students' basic lawyering skills through intensive and concentrated study of the requisite skills necessary for success.
-It involves completing written and oral exercises for example, in reading, case briefing, analyzing and synthesizing, note taking, outlining and communicating.
-The course also addresses study habits, time management, stress reduction and exam-taking skills.
+A required first-year course for selected students, Legal Methods concentrates on enhancing students' skills.
+It involves completing written and oral exercises in case reading, briefing, analyzing, synthesizing, note taking, outlining, communicating and exam taking skills.
+The course also addresses study habits, time management, and stress reduction.

-Selected fellows are assigned to sections of the Property II course (other second-semester first-year courses may be assigned) as a teaching fellow.
+Selected fellows are assigned to sections of the Criminal Law course (other second-semester first-year courses may be assigned) as a teaching fellow.
 The fellows attend an orientation.
-The fellows then attend the regularly scheduled Property and Applied Legal Reasoning classes, assist in developing problems, conduct or assist in conducting small group review and question and answer sessions for the ALR students in the substantive area assigned to the teaching fellow, and review and critique individual students' written responses to sample questions, problems and exams.
+The fellows then attend the regularly scheduled Property and Legal Methods classes, assist in developing problems, conduct or assist in conducting small group review and question and answer sessions for the ALR students in the substantive area assigned to the teaching fellow, and review and critique individual students' written responses to sample questions, problems and exams.

 Tutors work with students assigned to first-year doctrinal courses and assist the students in working through problems and understanding the doctrinal coursework, as well as developing their skills.